 Brave, the publisher of the Brave Browser was co-founded by former Mozilla CEO Brendan Eich.
 Chances are he knows a thing or two about browsers.
 They recently released a new, revamped version of their Brave browser.
 They replace the old user interface with link bubbles and other oddities and replaced it with a more familiar tabbed browser experience,

-Privacy-wise, the browser has numerous security features.
+Privacy-wise, Brave Browser has numerous security features.
 It has HTTPS Everywhere which will always try to access a secure version of any website you visit.
 In addition, it also has an anti-fingerprinting shield, phishing protection, and malware filtering.
 Add to that a built-in ad blocker and popup blocker, tracking protection, script blocking and third-party cookie blocking and you have pretty much every security feature there is.
 And to make things even better, It is also optimized to save battery and data consumption.

 Perhaps Firefox Focus is too restricted for your taste.
 Or perhaps you’d rather stick to more “mainstream” apps.
 Then, how about using the good old Firefox browser.
 While it’s not, in itself, a particularly secure or private browser.
 Several extensions exist to enhance it with those features you need.